redFrik/udk16-Immersive_Technologies/udk161201/README.md

 )
 ```

-try to send from your supercollider to your neighbour's unity program.
+also try to send from your supercollider to your neighbour's unity program.